wqking/metapp/readme.md

 `getConstructor`, then invoke the constructor as if it's a normal callable, with proper arguments.
 Then obtain the MyPet instance pointer from the returned Variant and store it in a `std::shared_ptr`.
-The constructor is an overloaded callable since there are two constructors registgerd, `metapp::callableInvoke` will choose the proper callable to invoke.
+The constructor is an overloaded callable since there are two constructors registered, `metapp::callableInvoke` will choose the proper callable to invoke.

 ```c++